 99.97% migration rate - minimal manual post-processing and fast focus on core business

-Due to the high migration rate, post-processing could be reduced to a minimum.
+Due to the high migration rate, post-processing had to be reduced to a minimum.
 The focus of the customer employees was on the core business, sales and customer service from day 1 after the changeover.

 Ventum brought expert knowledge of a variety of enterprise applications and host development to the project so that the analysis phase could be shortened.
 By focusing on data quality and the chosen step-by-step migration approach, this subproject was able to make a significant contribution to the success of the project.